Review and Buyer’s Guide for the Gaggia Anima Prestige (Saeco Incanto)

 When making an espresso, I set the coffee strength to the maximum level.
-In this case, that means that I selected the “5 coffee beans” level on the machine.
+In this case, that means that I selected the “five coffee beans” level on the machine.
 Larry approved, as you can see.

 I also put the grinder on its finest setting.

 With the Anima Prestige, you can use the machine’s memory to program the amount of espresso you want.
-To do this, hold down on the button with the espresso cup on it.
+To do this, hold down on the button with the espresso cup icon on it.
 That will put you in the “MEMO,” or memory, setting.
 The machine will now begin brewing and pouring the espresso.
-Once the desired amount of espresso has come out, press the “OK” button to store the amount in the machine’s memory.
-You can either use a shot glass to measure a bit less than 1 ounce (between 20 and 25 ml), or you could also weigh it on a kitchen scale to check the amount.
+Once the desired amount of espresso comes out, press the “OK” button to store the amount in the machine’s memory.
+You can either use a shot glass to measure a bit less than 1 ounce (between 20 and 25 milliliters), or you could also weigh it on a kitchen scale to check the amount.

 The espresso has a nice, uniform crema, and even had some shiny dark spots.
 That’s not always the case with all automatic espresso machines.
 The espresso had a strong flavor.
-When comparing different super automatic espresso machines that I’ve reviewed, the espresso I got from the Gaggia Anima Prestige was above average.
+When comparing different super-automatic espresso machines that I’ve reviewed, the espresso I got from the Gaggia Anima Prestige was above average.